Find a property

 Fire Alarms

-It is the tenant’s responsibility to never cover up, or remove the batteries from, a smoke alarm.
+It is the contract holders responsibility to never cover up, or remove the batteries from, a smoke alarm.
 You risk death or serious injury and the Landlord can sue for damage caused to their property.

 Changing the battery is a tenant responsibility and instructions are usually on the detector if you get up alongside it.
 Most detectors are designed to slide off their fixing to disconnect from the power supply and remove the battery.
 Before they can slide off there is a catch on the side of the detector between the ceiling and the detector itself that must be pushed in and released.
 This is usually done by inserting a flat screwdriver head or something similar where indicated.
 The alarms are designed to come off easily when the catch is released and should NEVER be forced.
 Some systems have a separate fire panel.
 If this beeps or says there is a fault try the reset button.